byuignite-papers/ODT_paper_SoftwareX/submissions/response_to_reviews_1.md

-    -   My recommendation is to put all these run scripts under a single python interface that will allow the user to select the number of realization, the number of processes ( when running in parallel ), the input file, \... .
+    -   My recommendation is to put all these run scripts under a single python interface that will allow the user to select the number of realization, the number of processes (when running in parallel), the input file, \... .

         -   consider using python classes for the interface, it will make you code much cleaner

         -   check argparse module in python!

+    ***We have carefully considered the reviewer's suggestion.
+The running of the code falls into two broad categories: running smaller simulations on a desktop computer, and running larger parallel simulations on Linux clusters.
+The scripts that we have provided are well-documented, and we have also provided a video going through the process.
+In addition, many of our current users are used to the existing interface, and changing this might cause confusion.
+For single desktop jobs, the runOneRlz.sh script is easy to use, with two variables for the user to edit at the top.
+For parallel jobs, users will be familiar with scripts using job submission software (e.g., slurm), and examples are provided that can be edited.
+We will keep this option open.***

 -   Data files and Post-processing: